Skip to main content

 Here are some terms you might encounter in one or more of your courses.

 • Asynchronous learning means learning at your own pace within specified guidelines.
-Many NC State instructors use Moodle as an asynchronous learning tool where you can complete readings, discussion posts, and assignments when it’s convenient for you.
+Many NC State instructors use Moodle as an asynchronous learning tool where you can complete readings, discussion posts and assignments when it’s convenient for you.

 • Synchronous learning means learning at the same time as others.
 Zoom is often used for synchronous meetings at NC State.
 Everyone is present at the same time, working on the same thing.
 Video and audio technologies may be used in real time to facilitate interaction.